hannesroth88/nd-0067-udacity-hosting-a-full-stack-application/client/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the production mode (NODE_ENV=production).
+The library serve is used.
+Which is recommended by react-scripts.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm develop`

+Runs the app in the development mode (NODE_ENV=development).\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `npm test`

+For testing Jest is used.
+Which is default for React Application

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.